MuhamedUsman/letshare/README.md

 I've done my best to build this project thoughtfully, but there's always room for improvement.
 Your contributions play a vital role in helping it grow and get better.

 Feel free to contribute by [submitting an issue](https://github.com/MuhamedUsman/letshare/issues/new), suggesting ideas, or opening a pull request.
-Feedback and contributions are always welcome and appreciated!
+Feedback and contributions are always welcomed and appreciated!

 ## License
 This product is distributed under [MIT license](https://github.com/MuhamedUsman/letshare/blob/main/LICENSE).<br>